jacekobst1/howbigg/posts/ultrawide-vs-dual-monitors.md

 </div>

 When chosing between ultrawide and dual monitors setup you need to consider a few important things.
-This article covers all the essential aspects you should take into account, providing you with comprehensive guidance for selecting your next display.
+This article tells you everything you need to know to help you choose your next screen.

 ## 1. How wide is ultrawide?
 ![Comparison of 32:9, 21:9 and 16:9 images](/images/posts/ultrawide-vs-dual-monitors/aspect_ratio_comparison.jpg)
 _Josh Sorenson | Pexels_

-When we talk about ultrawide monitors, we are referring to displays with aspect ratios beyond the conventional widescreen 16:9 format.
+When we talk about ultrawide monitors, we are referring to screens that are wider than the usual wide 16:9 format.
-Ultrawide monitors come in two primary aspect ratios: 21:9 and 32:9.
+Ultrawide monitors are mainly in two sizes: 21:9 and 32:9.

 The **21:9** aspect ratio, also known as cinematic, offers a significant increase in horizontal screen space compared to the standard 16:9 ratio - you get **31.25% of extra horizontal screen space**.
-This extra real estate can enhance productivity, gaming, and media consumption experiences by providing a more immersive visual environment.
+This extra space can make work, gaming, and watching movies better by just giving you a bigger view.

-Taking it a step further, the **32:9** aspect ratio, sometimes referred to as "super ultrawide", almost **doubles the screen width of a standard 16:9 monitor**.
+Taking it a step further, the **32:9** aspect ratio, also called "super ultrawide", is almost **twice as wide as a 16:9 screen**.
 This behemoth of a display offers an unrivaled field of view, making it the ultimate choice for multitaskers  and gaming enthusiasts alike.

 **You can see and test the difference between various aspect ratios [here](https://howbigg.com?displays=%5B%2216x9_0_0_27_in_2560x1440_0%22%2C%2221x9_0_0_34_in_3440x1440_0%22%2C%2232x9_0_0_49_in_5120x1440_0%22%5D).**